WinglessWheel/WinglessWheel/README.md

 God dag!
 I'm Torje Markussen aka @WinglessWheel

-I'm a student at NTNU and I'm passionate about music technology and currently studying informatics (Computer Science).
-After having spent many years doing music production, I now want to get more into software development.
+I'm a student at NTNU and I'm passionate about music technology whilst currently studying informatics.
+After having spent many years doing music production, I now want to get into software development.

 I'd love to get more into open-source and helping other people out on their projects.
 Feel free to ask me for help!